Best Medicare Supplement Plans for 2023

 High deductible Medigap plan G requires Medicare beneficiaries to pay hefty upfront costs before Medicare kicks in to pay for services.
 The perk is a lower monthly premium.

-However, once enrollees meet the deductible ($2,370, 2022 amount to be released shortly), they would not have to pay any more Medicare allowable expenses except for the monthly premium.
+However, once enrollees meet the deductible of $2,700, they would not have to pay any more Medicare allowable expenses except for the monthly premium.

 High deductible Plan G has the same benefits as a traditional Plan G. With a high-deductible Plan G, an enrollee will pay all deductibles, copays, and coinsurance until costs reach the amount of the high deductible.

 Here are the average high deductible Plan G premiums for a nonsmoking, 65-year-old woman.

 - $42.99 in the 28205 zip code in Charlotte, NC, with a range of $34.76 to $60.61 per month

 - $83.59 in the 80231 zip code in Denver with a range of $49.03 to 69.13 per month

 4. Best overall Medicare Supplement pre-2020: Medigap Plan F

 For Medicare beneficiaries who became eligible for the program before Jan.
 1, 2020, Medigap Plan F offers the broadest coverage.
 Plans F and C are the only plans that cover the Part B deductible, which is $226 in 2023.